deu30303/DistrictEffect/README.md

-# Learning economy from multi-level geographic information
+# Learning economic indicators by aggregating multi-level geospatial information

 Pytorch Implementation of Learning economy from multi-level geographic information
 * Our model is a novel learning model that utilizes multiple levels of geographic information to predict economic indicators.